cncf/wg-serverless/workflow/spec/spec.md

 <img src="media/spec/basic-state-data-passing.png" with="500px" height="300px" alt="Basic state data passing"/>
 </p>

-In order to define the structure of expected state data input and output you can use the workflow "dataInputSchema" and "dataOutputSchema" properties.
-These property allows you to link to [JSON Schema](https://json-schema.org/) definitions that describes the expected workflow data input/output.
-This can be used for documentation purposes or implementations may decide to strictly enforce it.
+The workflow "dataInputSchema" and "dataOutputSchema" provide the ability to define the structure of expected state data inputs and outputs.
+They point to an already defined [JSON Schema](https://json-schema.org/) definition which describes the structure of expected data inputs/outputs.
+This can be used for documentation purposes or implementations may decide to strictly enforce it via validation.

 #### State Information Filtering